 List Your Home With An Experienced Agent

-Of course, listing your Raleigh house is an option.
+Of course, listing your Raleigh, Durham and all of North Carolina house is an option.
 Take the time to learn about everything that is involved and what will be expected of you.
 No two agents work exactly the same and there are no guarantees.
 Your property can be listed for any price, but there is no guarantee you will receive it.
 Watch out for agents who try to “wow” you with a high listing price.
 If it’s priced too high, it will likely sit on the market, possibly for months at a time.
 You will inevitably have to lower the price, while your property drops down the list of homes available on the MLS.
 If you decide to list, make sure your agent prices your home to sell.
 Not just setting a high price to convince you to sign a listing agreement.

 Offer Seller Financing